The post comprehensively discusses the the similarities and difference between mosfets and BJTs and also their particular pros and cons.

 Electronics is in fact based on these outstanding and indispensable member, without which electronics might virtually cease to exist.
 However with advancements in technology, mosfets have emerged as the new cousins of the BJTs and have of late taken the center stage.

 For the many newcomers, mosfets can be confusing parameters compared to the traditional BJTs, simply because configuring them requires critical steps to be followed, not adhering to which mostly leads to permanent damage to these components.

 The article here has been specifically presented with a view to explain in simple words regarding the many similarities and differences between these two very important active parts of the electronics family, and also regarding the pros and cons of the respective members.

-All of us are familiar with transistors and know that these basically have three leads, the base, the collector and the emitter.
+All of us are familiar with BJTs and know that these basically have three leads, the base, the collector and the emitter.

 The emitter is the exit route of the current applied to the base and the collector of a transistor.